Get Set For Autumn 2014

 4/ Bass Lake:

-In Blowing Rock, pull into the Bass Lake Parking Area of Moses Cone Park from US 221 and the frozen lake can be a dazzling winter experience.
-In warmer times of year, some people just pull out folding chairs and soak up the scenery.
+In Blowing Rock, pull into the Bass Lake Parking Area of Moses Cone Park from US 221 and the lake can be a dazzling fall experience.
+Some people just pull out folding chairs and soak up the scenery.
 Others walk the easy mile-around the lake.
 In winter, the lake is often frozen and cross country skiers glide along.
 If you want to look down on the scene, drive to Cone Manor (Milepost 294.0) and survey the vista from the porch or trail out front.

 5/ Thunder Hill Overlook: